How to install a new roof

 • Prepare the Roof Deck

-Before you start working with the roofing materials, it is crucial to ensure that the roof deck is even.
-Moreover, it should be completely attached to the trusses.
-There should not be any holes as well.
-Then only you would be able to give a clean and flat appearance to your newly installed roof.
+Before you start working with the roofing materials in How to Install a New Roof, it is crucial to ensure that the roof deck is even and securely attached to the trusses.
+Make sure there are no holes or gaps.
+Only then will you be able to achieve a clean, flat, and professional appearance for your newly installed roof.

 • Start with the bottommost layer